btholt/complete-intro-to-react/_posts/2016-01-13-types-in-js-flow.markdown

 We've also made it so `handleSearchTerm` _must_ be called with a SyntheticKeyboardEvent item.
 If you try to invoke it without that being passed in, you'll fail when you run Flow.
 You can use [maybe types][maybe] to get around this.

 What's cool is that despite not adding a lot, we actually opted in a lot of behind-the-scenes checking for free.
 For example, Flow is smart enough to know that `searchTerm` is a string based on the initial `state` we provide for the class.
 Go ahead and try and setState for searchTerm to be a number.
 Flow will now fail since it was expecting a string there.
 If you need to accommodate both numbers and strings, you can use what's called a [union type][union].

+It also bears talking about [any types][any] as well.
+Any types are both horrible and wonderful.
+Bascially, anything you make an any type is opted out of type checking.
+This can be great if you're rapid prototyping something and you're not sure what the final API is going to look like and you don't want to be fiddling with types (however, I will say that fiddling with the types can yield great insights into what you're actually trying to do!)
+They can also be useful for migrating large codebases to Flow: make big things an any type until you can get around to typing that particular object.
+Anything that you import from npm that you don't have typings for will by default be an any type.
+Also note there are [mixed types][mixed] that are useful if you're not sure what sort of thing is being passed in.
+Use this when possible instead of an any type.

 At this point it's useful to see if your editor has integration with Flow.
 Sublime's is lackluster but you can at least get it show you where you have Flow errors in real time (using the same SublimeLinter we used for ESLint.)
 If you're going to double-down on Flow, you may investigate [Nuclide][nuclide].
 It's a package for [Atom][atom] that integrates with all of Facebook's tooling like React, React Native, Hack, and Flow.
 For now I'll be using just the Sublime tools.